 As your swimmer enters sophomore year, it is time to get more serious.
 The general discussions are still important, as well as thinking about where he wants to fit into a program in terms of being the fastest on the team and setting school records, not making the travel team his first year or somewhere in-between.
 Most kids have a pretty good idea about where they want to fit – they might find it very exciting to see their name on the record board as a freshman or they might know they will not train their hardest without faster swimmers to push them during practice.
 This is a very individual decision that only the swimmer can make.

 It is also a good time for your swimmer to begin reaching out to college coaches and introducing himself.
-Review the NCAA Rules and Calendar for what to expect in terms of when and how coaches can respond depending on their school.
+Review the NCAA Rules for what to expect in terms of when and how coaches can respond depending on their school.

 If you are touring colleges, be sure to drop by the pool to see the facilities.
 Depending on the division, coaches may not be able to respond to emails or phone calls from your child or to talk to him if you are visiting campus.
 Make sure your child has a few questions in mind to ask if you do encounter a coach in a division that permits contact with sophomores.